Punisher (album): Themes and composition

 Punisher has been described as an indie rock, emo-folk, and indie folk album.
 Lyrically, it tackles themes of "missed connections, the tension between the inner and outer self, [and] the lonely ache of watching things end."
 In a press release, Bridgers used the words "crying" and the feeling of numbness to describe its contents.
 Quinn Moreland of Pitchfork interpreted the LP as born from "languid spells of depression, desire, and self-destruction".
 The album's liner notes dedicate it to Max, a black pug Bridgers had for sixteen years until his passing in 2019.
 His death had a profound effect on Bridgers, who noted that "going home to an empty apartment was pretty fucked up" and that perhaps it worked its way into the darkness present on Punisher.
-She also credited the author Joan Didion as an inspiration on Punisher and referenced the podcast My Favorite Murder in two separate articles highlighting her influences on Punisher: "I think it probably snuck in (to the album)," she remarked.
+She also credited the author Joan Didion as an inspiration on Punisher and referenced the podcast My Favorite Murder in two separate articles highlighting her influences on Punisher: "I think it probably snuck in (to the album)", she remarked.

 Bridgers' songwriting ranges from sardonic to sharply honest; Lindsay Zoladz of The New York Times observed that Bridgers "weav[es] tiny, specific, time-stamped details (chemtrails, Saltines, serotonin) into durable big-tent tapestries of feeling."
 Altogether, the album chronicles Bridgers' personal journey towards therapy and being able to better enjoy life.
 While Alps is rooted in trauma, Punisher identifies tools she used to deal with that trauma.

 Songs

 The instrumental "DVD Menu" opens the LP and segues into "Garden Song", the album's lead single.
 "Garden Song" centers on self-manifestation and how one's actions can push things into motion.
 Bridgers considered it a "sequel" of sorts to "Smoke Signals", the lead single from Alps, in that they are both love songs.
 Bridgers described "Kyoto" as based around the concept of dissociation—confusion between surroundings and identity, or as Bridgers put it, "living outside your body when cool shit is happening".
 The song originated from a trip to Japan in which she felt apathetic and unmotivated to explore, and its lyrics are based on her complex relationship with her father.
 "Kyoto" has been described as one of the catchier songs on the album; its upbeat tone was requested by Berg, who felt she had written too many slow ballads.
 The title track derives its name from an in-joke among musicians: a punisher is an overzealous fan, one who "lingers at the merch table a little too long".
 The song examines her longtime love for Elliott Smith, with Bridgers imagining a conversation between them in which she would be the punisher, given her intense devotion to his music.
-Bridgers thought she might self-title the album but settled on Punisher because it seemed cool.
+Bridgers thought she might self-title the album but settled on Punisher because it seemed cool and she thought it described her sometimes.